Aerial View of Ras al Khaimah, UAE

 In general, anyone wishing to establish, register and incorporate a company in Dubai, a head office, a branch, a subsidiary or simply set up a start-up enterprise in the UAE benefits from (i) comparatively low corporate taxes - 9% or their total absence (such as in so-called free trade zones) (ii) a low VAT rate - 5% (iii) a significant banking infrastructure: Emirates NBD, Mashreq Bank etc. (iv) the availability of skilled labor at competitive salaries and (v) the UAE's status as a global trading hub: the port of Jebel Ali near Dubai (here) is the largest and busiest seaport in the entire Middle East.

 In reality, the establishment, registration, incorporation, formation and effective launch of a startup company in Dubai is straightforward.
 In fact, the time required to set up and register any type of business in the UAE is less than 1 week, in all seven emirates.
-And the presence of the shareholders is not mandatory for the formation of the business.
+And the physical presence of the shareholders is not mandatory for the formation of the business.
+However, the shareholders do need to be physically present to open a corporate bank account in Dubai (here).

 In the free trade zone of the emirate of Ras al Khaimah (an hour's drive from Dubai), existing and newly established companies enjoy one of the lowest tax rates in the world, as evidenced by our recent comparison of corporate tax worldwide: